nu-radio/NuRadioMC/documentation/source/NuRadioReco/pages/event_structure.rst

   Reading and writing *.nur* files is done by dedicated IO modules.
   Writing events is done by the eventWriter module.
 To save disc space it offers the option to not store channel and electric field traces, in case only the higher-level parameters are needed.
-It is also possible to `write the detector description onto a *.nur* file <detector.html#writing-the-detector>`_.
+It is also possible to :ref:`write the detector description onto a *.nur* file <NuRadioReco/pages/detector/detector:Writing the detector>`.

   .. code-block:: Python